- Each campsite will receive ONE (1) RV PASS and ONE (1) TOW VEHICLE PASS.

-Begins Monday, TBD.
-Campers are kindly asked to load out by TBD (local time)
+Begins Monday, NOVEMBER 8 at 12:00 PM (local time).
+Campers are kindly asked to load out by noon (local time)

 RULES OF THE ROAD AT PHOENIX RACEWAY

-- Camping unit equipment and tow vehicle must all fit within the marked space.
-Additional vehicles may park in Yellow 1 or Yellow 4.
-No overnight camping is allowed in the Yellow 2 or 5 parking lots.
+- Camping unit, equipment and tow vehicle must all fit within the marked space.
+Additional vehicles may park in Yellow 2 or Yellow 4.
+No overnight camping is allowed in the Yellow 2 or Yellow 4 parking lots.

 - Fire lanes and roadways cannot be blocked at any time.
 Please park all campers and vehicles in designated camping areas or spaces only.
 Do not block roadways.
 Activities in roadways that interfere with traffic or emergency access will not be permitted.

-- Unauthorized vehicles including, but not limited to, golf carts, electric or gas scooters of any kind, sand rails, dirt bikes, all-terrain vehicles (ATVs or ATCs), or any off-road recreational vehicles are prohibited on Phoenix Raceway property.
+- Unauthorized vehicles including, but not limited to, golf carts, electric or gas bikes or scooters of any kind, sand rails, dirt bikes, all-terrain vehicles (ATVs or ATCs) or any off-road recreational vehicles are prohibited on Phoenix Raceway property.
 Single person electric convenience vehicles are allowed to assist guests with disabilities.
 A vehicle that is street legal or licensed to operate on the roadway does not mean it is allowed on Phoenix Raceway property.
-Phoenix Raceway will review vehicles on a case by case basis and reserves the right to deem them unauthorized.
+Phoenix Raceway will review vehicles on a case-by-case basis and reserves the right to deem them unauthorized.

 - Please be respectful of the environment and your neighbors and please place all trash in trash cans.

-- Campfires on the open, unprotected ground are PROHIBITED.
-Campfires in approved above-ground containers are allowed.
-Fires underneath awnings, dining canopies, or bonfires will not be allowed.
+- Campfires on open, unprotected ground are PROHIBITED.
+Campfires in approved aboveground containers are allowed.
+Fires underneath awnings, dining canopies or bonfires will not be allowed.
 Unusually dry conditions or county regulations may result in the prohibition of all open fires.
 Please do not place hot coals in trash cans or dumpsters.

-- No stakes longer than 6” may be driven into the ground or any paved area.
-Any markings or writing on the ground, pavement, or any other Phoenix Raceway property is prohibited.
+- No stakes longer than 6” may be driven into the ground or into any paved area.
+Any markings or writing on the ground, pavement or any other Phoenix Raceway property is prohibited.

 - Confederate flags, offensive signs, flags or banners, lewd behavior, and profanity, as determined by Phoenix Raceway in its sole discretion, will not be tolerated.